Hannah Godwin Reacts To Colton Underwood’s Fantasy Suite Fence Jump On ‘The Bachelor’

 Hannah G.’s post received more than 180,000 likes and hundreds of comments as fans expressed sympathy for her and told her she deserved better.
 Other fans said Hannah G. deserves to be the next star of The Bachelorette.

-The 24-year-old Alabama content creator, who received Colton Underwood’s first impression rose on The Bachelor premiere, is a frontunner for the coveted leading lady gig.
+The 24-year-old Alabama content creator, who received Colton Underwood’s first impression rose on The Bachelor premiere, is a frontrunner for the coveted leading lady gig.
 But many fans want to know how exactly Hannah’s relationship with Colton Underwood ended and if she found closure with The Bachelor star.

 Indeed, after Colton’s fence jump, he went missing, and viewers were left hanging as show host Chris Harrison and The Bachelor production team went looking for him.
-Meanwhile, fans were looking for Hannah and some wonder if she was in Portugal at all, as can be seen from the social media reaction below.
+Meanwhile, fans were looking for Hannah, and some wonder if she was in Portugal at all, as can be seen from the social media reaction below.

 Was Hannah G. even really in Portugal??? ???? #TheBachelor https://t.co/PrmrXFws8M